 - Rate of pay, including benefits and any potential bonuses;

-- How long services are required, not to exceed one year, with statement that employment is temporary;
+- How long services are required with statement that employment is temporary;

 - Hours projected to work (i.e. 35 hours/week)